soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-attachments.md

 - **Example 2: File in SharePoint Online** Suppose that Jean received a file and uploaded it into a library in SharePoint Online.
 Jean shares the link to the file with the rest of the team, not knowing that the file is actually malicious.
 Fortunately, [ATP for SharePoint, OneDrive, and Microsoft Teams](atp-for-spo-odb-and-teams.md) detects the malicious file and blocks it.
 A few days later, Chris goes to open the document.
 Although Chris can see the file is there, Chris cannot open or share it, which prevents Chris's computer and others from the malicious file.

+ATP Safe Attachments scanning takes place in the same region where your Office 365 data resides.
+For more information about data center geography, see [Where is your data located?](https://products.office.com/where-is-your-data-located?geo=All)

 ATP Safe Attachments policies can be applied to specific people or groups in your organization, or to your entire domain.
 To learn more, see **[Set up ATP Safe Attachments policies in Office 365](set-up-atp-safe-attachments-policies.md)**.

 ## How to get ATP Safe Attachments

-The ATP Safe Attachments feature is part of [Advanced Threat Protection](office-365-atp.md), which is included in Microsoft 365 Enterprise, Office 365 Enterprise E5, and Microsoft 365 Business.

-The ATP Safe Attachments feature applies when:
+The ATP Safe Attachments feature is part of [Office 365 Advanced Threat Protection](office-365-atp.md).
+The ATP Safe Attachments features apply when:

 - ATP Safe Attachments policies are set up.
 (See [Set up ATP Safe Attachments policies in Office 365](set-up-atp-safe-attachments-policies.md).)